InstituteforDiseaseModeling/idmtools/docs/cli/container/cli-detail.rst

 Introduction
 ------------

-The Container platform CLI provides a set of commands to manage and interact with containers.
+The ``ContainerPlatform`` CLI provides a set of commands to manage and interact with containers.
 These commands allow you to verify the Docker environment, manage experiments and simulations, and inspect containers.

 Command list
 ------------